smarticoai/public-api/docs/api/interfaces/BonusTemplateMetaMap-1.md

 > **acknowledge**: `string`

-Acknowledge message setup in the bonus template
+Operator-set additional message shown to the player at claim time (e.g. wagering terms).
+May include deep-links.

 ***